Constructing the extended Haagerup planar algebra: Properties of the generator

 \subsection{Temperley-Lieb}

 Everyone's favorite example of a planar algebra is Temperley-Lieb.
+It was defined (as an algebra) in \cite{MR0498284}, applied to subfactor theory in \cite{MR696688}, and formulated diagrammatically in \cite{MR899057}.
 The vector space $TL_{n,\pm}$ is spanned by non-crossing pairings of $2n$ points (where the $\pm$ depends on whether the marked point is in a shaded region or unshaded region).
 These pairings are drawn as intervals in a disc, starting from a marked point on the boundary.
 For example,

 Planar tangles act on Temperley-Lieb elements ``diagrammatically:'' the inputs are inserted into the inner disk, strings are smoothed out, and each loop is discarded in exchange for a factor of $d \in \Complex$.
 For example,